 “The number one thing that you want to look for when you’re hiring your first in-house counsel is that they have the ability to wear many hats.” – Amy Rowland

-What quality should business owners look for when hiring in-house counsel?
+What should business owners look for when recruiting legal counsel?

 The number one quality to look out for is the candidate’s ability to wear many hats and operate at a quick-moving pace.